-- Buildings and leasehold land are depreciated over the shorter of 50 years or the anticipated remaining useful lives on a straight line basis. - Freehold land is not depreciated. - Non Operational Assets (including Investment Properties) are not depreciated.
+- Buildings and leasehold land are depreciated over the shorter of 50 years or the anticipated remaining useful lives on a straight line basis. - Freehold land is not depreciated.

-Shrewsbury Town Council Statement of Accounting Policies 31 March 2021
+Shrewsbury Town Council Statement of Accounting Policies 31 March 2023

-- Vehicles, plant and equipment and furniture over 3 to 10 years on a straight line basis. - Play equipment over 5 to 10 years on a straight line basis. - Community Assets are not depreciated.
+- Non Operational Assets (including Investment Properties) are not depreciated. - Vehicles, plant and equipment and furniture over 3 to 10 years on a straight line basis. - Play equipment over 5 to 10 years on a straight line basis. - Community Assets are not depreciated.

-Only fixed assets purchased in the first half of the year are depreciated in the year of acquisition.
+Only fixed assets purchased in the first half of the year are depreclated in the year of acquisition.